 Even the most perfect birth doesn’t go according to plan.
 What, in actuality, is a perfect birth, is one where you adapt to the changing situation in front of you, remaining calm and compassionate, with as much grace as you can manage.

 One thing I definitely recommend is working through whatever fears you have surrounding birth, before the actual event.
-Talk to your midwives, doctors, other parents, counselors.
-Do birth workshops, use the resources available through your community.
+Talk to your midwives, doctors, other parents, and counselors.
+Do birth workshops and use the resources available through your community.
 Watch the video Birth into Being, by midwife Tatyana Sargunas and her filmmaker husband, Alexi.

 Daniel: If you can, arrange it so you have at least the first week off from work, after the birth of your baby.
 Doula services, visiting parents and relatives, diaper service, prepared meals from friends, volunteer house cleaning and laundering; all of these gifts will be invaluable to you and your partner, as you are thrust full time into the joys of parenthood.
 After all is said and done, it is most important that you spend intimate time with your partner and your new baby getting to know each other, and growing closer together.
 Snuggle each other, you will be amazed how much love you feel for this little child who has suddenly moved, permanently, into your home and your life.